-We have determined that at least three interpenetrating spaces are required to account for known physics:
+We have determined that at least three superimposed spaces are required to account for known physics:

 - 1. Our physical universe of three real spatial dimensions, understood as a 3-brane.
 This constitutes everything we can empirically know. - 2.
 A 4-brane, consisting of three real dimensions coinciding with our physical 3-space, plus one imaginary spatial dimension.
-This is home to the wavefunction (as currently formulated in four spatial dimensions). - 3.
+This is home to the wavefunction (as currently formulated). - 3.
 A 5-brane, consisting of three real dimensions coinciding with our physical space, plus two negative imaginary dimensions.
-The two imaginary dimensions combine to project a negative real dimension, providing a natural environment for Kaluza's five-dimensional Einstein-Maxwell theory,
+The two imaginary dimensions combine to project a negative real dimension into the 5-brane, providing a natural environment for Kaluza's five-dimensional theory.